Tooth Extraction: Procedure, Risks And Recovery

 - If the patient has to undergo procedure like getting braces so erupted teeth need to be extracted for oral procedure

-Surgical tooth extractions are more difficult oral surgery procedures because they involve cutting the gums and extracting the teeth from below the gum line.
-As such, many of our Macomb patients who are having surgical tooth extractions choose twilight or general anesthesia so that they are more comfortable during their procedure, and take a day or two off work or school to recover.
+Surgical extractions are more difficult oral surgery procedures because they involve cutting the gums and extracting the teeth from below the gum line.
+As such, many of our Macomb patients who are having surgical extractions choose twilight or general anesthesia so that they are more comfortable during their procedure, and take a day or two off work or school to recover.

 After the Extraction:

-The most important thing to keep up with after a tooth extraction is keeping the area clean and preventing infection.
+The most important thing to keep up with after an extraction is keeping the area clean and preventing infection.
 Immediately following the procedure, your dentist will ask you to bite down gently on a piece of dry, sterile gauze, which you should keep in place for up to 40-50 minutes so that the gauze soaks the blood, while clotting takes place.
-After the tooth extraction please make sure that you do not smoke, brush or floss at the place from where the tooth has been extracted or rinse the mouth thoroughly as it may cause a problem for you.
+After the extraction please make sure that you do not smoke, brush or floss at the place from where the tooth has been extracted or rinse the mouth thoroughly as it may cause a problem for you.

 After the extraction, the patient might experience pain and discomfort to a certain level.In order to feel relieved the patient should use an ice pack so that the area relaxes and he gets relieved of pain and as an other option the patient might also use the painkillers as directed by the expert dentist at our clinic.You can expect a certain amount of pain and discomfort following an extraction.